Your city

 SAFE AND WELCOMING

-Oxford is a fairly small city, easily explored on foot or by bike or bus.
-Importantly, it is also well known as a safe city.
-It has Purple Flag status - showing it offers diverse, safe and enjoyable nights out - and The Complete University Guide ranks Oxford in its top ten safest student cities.
+Oxford is one of the best-known student cities in the world.
+It is fairly small and compact, easily explored on foot or by bike or bus.
+Importantly, it is also well-known as a safe city.
+The city offers diverse, safe and enjoyable nights out, with something different for everyone.

 Three students standing in a row, smiling at someone off-camera